danieltsam/qut-classmate/README.md

 # <div align="center"> QUT Classmate App </div>

+QUT have chosen to authenticate the timetable API endpoint meaning that this project is no longer live 🥲

 **QUT Classmate** is a scheduling and unit planning app built specifically for students at the Queensland University of Technology (QUT).
 It's designed to solve the frustrations of using Allocate+ and streamline the process of planning your semester.